oakscastle/event/README.md

 # Oaks Management

 This software is for collaboratively managing access to a space.
-The initial design centers on [the Oaks Castle](http://oakscastle.org).
+The initial design centers on [the Oaks Castle](http://oakscastle.org) to fund its purchase for use as a public space.

 ## Use Cases